This guide can help you figure out your needs and options for bullet-resistant windows and doors.

 The two most common ballistic standards are put forth by UL and NIJ.

-For this reason, most ballistic barrier providers focus on applying the UL standard, of which Levels 1 to 8 cover the ammunition types that would most likely be encountered.
+For this reason, most ballistic barrier providers focus on applying the UL standard, of which has a wide array of levels that cover the most common ammunition types that would likely be encountered.

 A variety of options exist: fabric, glass, plastic, metal, or fiberglass.
 Looking at the application holistically can help determine the best choice.